numbbo/coco/docs/coco-doc/source/index.rst

 To make them amenable to the experimenter, we need to summarize these data.

-Our idea behind an aggregation is to make a statistical summary over a set or subset of *problems of interest* over which we assume a uniform distribution.
+Our idea behind an aggregation is to make a statistical summary over a set or subset of *problems of interest over which we assume a uniform distribution*.
 From a practical perspective this means to have no simple way to distinguish between these problems and to select an optimization algorithm accordingly --- in which case an aggregation for a single algorithm would not be helpful ---